Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Right," Vimes said, his voice carrying a dangerous edge.
 "And what happens when they decide you're an irregularity that needs correcting?"

-Mortimer went very still.
-"I... that hadn't occurred to me."

-"Sarah Palmley," he said.
+For the first time, genuine fear flickered across Mortimer's face.
+They set down the brandy glass with hands that weren't quite steady.
+"I... that hadn't occurred to me.
+But I'm not an irregularity.
+I'm their solution."

+"Are you?
+Because from where I sit, you look like someone who's been skimming from the cosmic order.
+Fifty thousand dollars in fraudulent insurance claims, according to our investigation.
+I wonder what the Auditors think about employees who profit from their work?"

+Mortimer's carefully maintained composure cracked entirely.
+"How did you... that was completely separate from the quality control program!"

+"Was it?
+Sarah Palmley," Vimes continued relentlessly.
 "New mother.
 Strangled with her own shawl.
-Quality control?"
+But not before you collected on the life insurance policy you'd taken out on her six months ago, betting she wouldn't survive childbirth."

 "She was scheduled to die in childbirth.
 Her survival created statistical anomalies that required correction."

 "Thomas Keel.
 On his way to his nephew's wedding.
-Quality control?"
+How much did you collect when he survived that carriage accident?"

 "The accident was meant to be fatal.
 His survival disrupted the cosmic schedule."